 The gate of history turns on small hinges, at least if you believe that great events have their roots in trivial incidents.
 So did a punch on the nose lead to the massacre of a generation on World War One?

 The year is 1878 and a 19 year old Prince Wilhelm was misbehaving himself by throwing stones at beach huts on Rapparee Beach in Ilfracombe, Devon.

-Sixteen year old Alf Price was working as a beach attendant told the future Kaiser to behave himself, but the arrogant Wlhelm called Price a peasant and ordered him to back down.
+Sixteen-year-old Alf Price was working as a beach attendant told the future Kaiser to behave himself, but the arrogant Wilhelm called Price a peasant and ordered him to back down.

 Price would have none of it.
 ‘I don’t care a dash who you are – stop chucking stones or it will be the worse for you,’ he said, then punched the prince on the nose before the royal minders intervened to break up the scuffle.

-Price was paid thirty shillings to keep quiet about the incident, about £150 in today’s money, but it was significant event in shaping Wlhelm’s character.
+Price was paid thirty shillings to keep quiet about the incident, about £150 in today’s money, but it was a significant event in shaping Wilhelm’s character.